 Experienced divers can easily rattle off a list of destinations where they’ve taken to the sea in search of the bluest waters and most exotic schools of fish.

-“The smell of the charcoal grill and the fresh ocean breeze in the background makes anyone excited for what’s to come,” says Sous Chef Tristan Baker.
+“The smell of the charcoal grill and the fresh ocean breeze in the background makes anyone excited for what’s to come,” says Sous Chef Rodelle Rawlins.
 “Our guests get to enjoy their catch accompanied by some fun local salads and side dishes they also help to make.
 After a long day of diving, cooking and eating, it’s best to spend the rest of the day being pampered in the beach cabanas until the sun sets on the horizon.”

 Four Seasons Resort Nevis